chrismedrela/docs-guide/docs/unclassified.md

 - every doc easily accessible -- there must be one page with links to all existing docs ==> structure?
 - link to howtos from your marketing site and new user experience

-- process

-    * write bad first drafts as motivation to expert writers
-    * draw documentation fast and deliver early
-    * get someone to test your documentation; don't allow them to use any other resource; if they have to use Google, it's a bug in documentation
-    * give documention first (no implementation nor tests) and ask users what they would do next?

 - use lists instead of paragraphs
 - use hashtags